Advice for clinically extremely vulnerable

 All vaccines offer some level of protection, so you should still get vaccinated against COVID-19 even if you are immunocompromised or immunosuppressed.

 Based on existing evidence, the Joint Committee on Vaccination and Immunisation (JCVI) advise that COVID-19 booster vaccines will be offered to the most vulnerable starting from September 2021.
+The vast majority of people who were on the shielding patients list will therefore be eligible for a booster vaccine.

 The booster dose will further increase your level of protection.
 You should take this when it is offered to you.
 It aims to provide additional resilience against variants, and maximise protection in those who are the most vulnerable ahead of the winter months, when there is increased pressure on the NHS as non-COVID-19 emergency demand is at its highest.

-Further details of any booster vaccinations will become variable once the JCVI has considered further evidence.
 More details on booster vaccinations can be found at GOV.UK.

 Children and young people